 Allotment – Every Monday

-The Gardening Girls have started planting for this season.
-Although some seedlings were lost to the brief period of frost all is now in the ground and growing nicely.
-The group meets every Monday (weather permitting) at 2pm so if you would like to join this season, please contact Julie at Jusellars1960@gmail.com to get the access details for the allotment site on Stevens Street.
+The season is in full swing at the allotment – focus is on watering and thinking about recipes for the crops that are ripening.
+The Gardening Girls meet every Monday (weather permitting) at 2pm so if you would like to join this season, please contact Julie at Jusellars1960@gmail.com to get the access details for the allotment site on Stevens Street.

-The next Coffee Meeting is organised from 2pm at the Three Swans.
+The next Coffee Coffee Club meeting will be at 10am at the Mercado Lounge.
 Join us for a natter and a cuppa.
 No need to book – just show up.
 Look forward to seeing you there!

 The Book Angels Book Club will be meeting at the Three Swans at 2.30pm.
-The book of the month is Project Hail Mary by Andy Weir.
+There are two books by Elizabeth Taylor to choose from this month: A view of the Harbour or Mrs Palfrey at the Claremont.

 Please contact Valerie at vhitchcox50@hotmail.com if you would like to join in.